NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

 #### Solution
 If error messages do not yield meaningful results on which we can act upon, it should be relatively safe to plain drop the node through AWS UI.
 The Spotinst autoscaling group should take care of spinning up a new node and connecting to the cluster.

+### OOM kill detected
+This is not a critical issue and you can allow the job to restart and finish(even though it may restart several times).
+In the context of itaipu, OOM tends to happen when the memory allocated to a process is not enough.
+So far this has only been the case for driver processes, which run on `mesos-fixed` nodes.
+You can search for these in [Splunk](https://nubank.splunkcloud.com/en-US/app/search/search) using the query `KILLED .*slave-type:mesos-on-demand-itaipu`.
+Default driver size (currently 20G) is not enough, so another option is 50G for bigger loads.

 ### Mesos master is down
 #### What is the impact?